rayaman/multi/README.md

 If you find any bugs or have any issues please let me know :)

+Also I will eventually add an example folder with a lot of examples for how you can use this library.
+Don't konw when that will be though :P

 # Discord
 For real-time assistance with my libraries!
 A place where you can ask questions and get help with any of my libraries</br>
 https://discord.gg/U8UspuA</br>